 Frederick Fleet reluctantly entered the public eye in 1912, on the fourth day of the United States Senate Inquiry in to the sinking of the Titanic.
 He confirmed his name, his place of residence, and his age.
 He then confirmed that he was a sailor, more specifically, a lookout man.
 Fred Fleet was the lookout man on that fateful night in April 1912, when the Titanic infamously struck the iceberg that would send it to the bottom of the Atlantic.

-Born in Liverpool on the 15th of October 1887 to parents who abandoned him as a child, Fleet grew up with numerous foster parents before first going to sea aged 16 in 1903.
+Born in Liverpool on 15 October 1887 to parents who abandoned him as a child, Fleet grew up with numerous foster parents before first going to sea aged 16 in 1903.
 He worked his way up to become an able seaman and served as the lookout on RMS Oceanic for four years.

 In Southampton in April 1912 he signed on to be a lookout on the Titanic, along with five other men who would share the duty.
-The ship departed Southampton on Wednesday the 10th of April 1912 and for four days sailed without any problems, destined for New York.
+The ship departed Southampton on 10 April 1912 and for four days sailed without any problems, destined for New York.

 On the night of the 14th, at 10pm, Fred Fleet and Reginald Lee began their shift on the crow’s nest of the Titanic as it sailed through the night in the middle of the vast, quiet ocean.

 An hour and forty minutes later, at 11:40pm ship’s time, Fleet spotted the iceberg.
 He quickly rang the crow’s nest bell three times to warn the bridge, before picking up the telephone and shouting the infamous “iceberg, right ahead!” warning down the line.
 It was too little, too late.
 Despite the efforts of those in the bridge, the Titanic struck the iceberg.
 Fleet and Lee stayed on duty for a further twenty minutes, before being relieved.